MicrosoftDocs/semantic-kernel-docs/semantic-kernel/chat-copilot/getting-started.md

 ## Instructions
 1) Register an application.

-    To register an application, follow the steps in [Register an application](/azure/active-directory/develop/quickstart-register-app) and use the settings below.
-Take note of your application's _Application (client) ID_.
+    To register an application, follow [these instructions](/azure/active-directory/develop/quickstart-register-app) and use the settings below:

+   - `Supported account types`: "_Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)_"
+   - `Redirect URI (optional)`: `Single-page application (SPA)` and use `http://localhost:3000`.

+    > [!NOTE]
+    > Take note of your application's _Application (client) ID_.
 Chat Copilot will use this ID for authentication.

-   - `Supported account types`: Select "_Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)_"
-   - `Redirect URI (optional)`: Select `Single-page application (SPA)` and set the URI to `http://localhost:3000`.

 2) Install .NET 7.0 SDK, Node.js, and Yarn on your machine.